-The Boston campus student body is comprised of 148 students and is primarily an adult, working population of which 17% are minority, 20% are international and 72% are female.
-57% of the student population is part-time and 53% receive financial aid and/or student loans.
+The Boston campus student body is comprised of 147 students and is primarily an adult, working population of which 29% are minority, 22% are international and 69% are female.
+44% of the student population is part-time and 49% receives financial aid and/or student loans-29% of the student body receives federal loans, and 29% receives financial aid.